-Les Machines de Nantes is a cultural and artistic project developed by the theater company La Machine, which tries to promote Nantes’ tourism and the city as a place of creativity and fantasy.
+Developed by the theater company La Machine, Les Machines de l’Ile is a cultural and artistic project which tries to promote tourism in the region of Pays de la Loire and Nantes as a place of creativity and fantasy.

-These giant, uncommon machines are designed and developed by a group of artists and machinists in the former naval workshops of Ile de Nantes.
-This place is known today as La Galerie des Machines and you cannot miss it when you visit Nantes!
+These giant, uncommon Nantes machines are designed and constructed by a group of artists and machinists in the former naval workshops of the Isle of Nantes.
+This place is known today as La Galerie des Machines, and you cannot miss it when you visit Nantes!

-There are many cool machines spread on Ile de Nantes.
-This article, however, will focus on the company’s three biggest projects: the Nantes Elephant, the Giant Carousel, and the Heron Tree.
+There are many remarkable machines spread on the Isle of Nantes.
+This article, however, will focus on the company’s most outstanding projects: the Nantes Elephant, the Giant Carousel, and the Heron Tree.

-Nantes’ giant mechanical elephant was the first big project born in the Galerie des Machines.
-Le Grand Éléphant is a huge living machine made of steel and wood who likes to wander around the Ile de Nantes.
-The elephant can carry up to 50 passengers on his back on a funny, original 30-minute ride.
-Be careful because this is a cheeky elephant who likes to spray people with his trunk!
+The Grand Eléphant (Nantes’ Elephant) was the first big project born in the Galerie des Machines.
+Le Grand Éléphant is a colossal living machine made of steel and wood that likes to wander around the Isle of Nantes.
+The giant elephant can carry up to 50 passengers on his back on a funny, original 30-minute ride.
+Be careful because this cheeky elephant likes to spray people with his trunk!

-Unfortunately, during our visit to Nantes the Giant Elephant was “out of order” and never left his pole position.
-However, cheeky elephants are still cheeky while they are sick and we got a second shower that day…
+Unfortunately, during our visit to Nantes, the Grand Elephant was ‘out of order’ and never left his pole position.
+However, cheeky elephants are still cheeky while they are sick, and we got a second shower that day…

 L’Arbre aux Hérons (The Heron Tree)

-Today visitors can see some prototypes at La Galerie des Machines.
-The staff introduces the project and also does some live testings so people can enjoy short rides on these machines.
+Today visitors can see some machine prototypes at La Galerie des Machines.
+The staff introduces the project, and there are some live tests so people can enjoy short rides on these machines.

 La Galerie des Machines, Nantes

-This is the place where Les Machines de l’ Ile are born.
+This is the place where Les Machines de L’ile were born.
 La Galerie des Machines is located in the old shelters of the former shipyards in Nantes.
-These buildings were originally used for ship construction and later used as business sites until the arrival of the machinists.
+These buildings were originally used for ship construction and later used as business sites until the arrival of the quirky machinists.

 During the visit, the machinists introduce the project of l’Arbre aux Hérons and its living machines.
-Also, they invite some of the visitors to test the machines with them or even by themselves.
+Also, they invite some of the visitors to test the machines with them or alone.

 Cover picture: (c) métropole.nantes – Stephan Menoret photographe.